Ectario/SmartHelper/ideas.md

 # Ideas

+- Create a visual map of where are mapped variable in which slot

 - Take a full solidity script and extract the prototype of each function to get an output like:

 interface IBadMechSuit {